 HMRC Deadlines and Submission Process

-The P11D deadline 2025 falls on 6 July for both forms.
+The P11D deadline for the 2025-26 tax year falls on 6 July 2026 for both forms.
 All submissions must be made electronically through approved software.
 Paper submissions are no longer accepted by HMRC.

 Class 1A National Insurance payments follow different deadlines: